iampenuel/Stay-In-Or-Get-Hacked-Bot/README.md

 ## 💬 Side Note
 This was built as part of my learning journey :)

 If you're learning too: Let's keep going!!
 We got this.
-Let's build stuff that talks back...with attitude mwahahahahaa!!!
+Let's build stuff that talks back...with attitude hehe!!!
 Okay bye!